BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   Harvest prematurely.
 It worked fine during the original event, but it's a bit pointless now because GBX added in an in-game toggle for that kind of event.
 Still, keeping it around for awhile.
+- `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment from the beginning of the game, though currently all it does is the Resonator.
+  - **NOTE:** This currently does have a couple weird side effects, namely:
+    - Meleeing enemies will use the Resonator animation, though it continues to do damage as usual
+    - You won't be able to attach the empty blood pack to Ace Baron, during the Meridian Outskirts mission "Healers and Dealers."
+    - You won't be able to melee the varkid poop pile in Demon in the Dark, in Konrad's Hold
+  - Given the problems above, and the fact that there's some actual savegame editing forthcoming which can unlock this gear properly, without any fuss, I'm moving the mod into this deprecated section.

 These mods were used for awhile for testing, and a few for doing some Bloody Harvest farming, but they're basically now obsolete (or at least